JoinMarket-Org/joinmarket/README.txt

 Not sure if it will actually be possible in this liquidity maker/taker system

 TODO need to move onto the bip44 structure of HD wallets

+TODO think about this
+<> some coinjoin tools we use today were broken
+<> one allowed people to use a mix of uncompressed and compressed keys, so it was obvious which party was which.

 TODO
 probably a good idea to have a debug.log where loads of information is dumped